Chuck Stull

 Samples need to be random.
 Getting a true random

 sample requires real effort.
-Try these online sources of
+Try these online sources of random numbers or these random numbers.

 Lots of good data is available online.
-See
+See Finding Data on the Internet for

-for links to some sources.
+links to some sources.

 Online data collection still has many issues to resolve.
-Here's an interesting project : StudyResponse

-Gambling involves uncertain outcomes and gambling was
+Gambling involves uncertain outcomes and gambling was a

-is negative; if you play long enough you will lose all of your money.)
+if you play long enough you will lose all of your money.)

 This edge to the house makes possible the gambling palaces

-A number of websites offer basic analysis of casino games but they are
+A number of websites offer basic analysis of casino games but they are so

-them here.
-Try
+here.
+Try Yahoo's

-for a selection.
+gambling section for a selection.
 Wizards of Odds is interesting.

 Life expectancy is an another interesting example of expected value.
 Since expected values are based on probabilities, we can improve these calculations with more information.
 In other words, we can use conditional probabilities to more accurately estimate lifespans.
 Northwestern Mutual Insurance has a fun website: try their Longevity Game .